SimonGiebenhain/AIR-Nets/README.md

 To get started, download the preprocessed data by [Xu et. al. NeurIPS'19] from [Google Drive](https://drive.google.com/drive/folders/1QGhDW335L7ra31uw5U-0V7hB-viA0JXr) into the `shapenet` folder.

+> Please note that some objects in this dataset were made watertight "incorrectly".
+More specifically some object parts are "double coated", such that the object boundary actually is composed of two boundaries which lie very close together.
+Therefor the "inside" of such objects lies in between these two boundaries, whereas the "true inside" would be classified as outside.
+This clearly can lead to ugly reconstructionsl, since representing such a thin "inside" is much trickier.

 Then extract the files into `shapenet\data` using: